 Most pMDIs are designed to deliver a drug dose of 100 μ m per actuation.
 Just like other aerosol generators, drug delivery with the pMDIs is approximately 10-20% of the nominal dose per actuation.
 The particle size of aerosols produced by the pMDI is in the fine particle fraction range in which the aerodynamic diameter of aerosols is less than 5 μ m.
 Several factors influence the pMDI performance and aerosol drug delivery.
 Understanding the effects of these factors will improve the efficacy of pMDIs when used for patients with pulmonary diseases.
-Therefore, both respiratory therapists and patients must actively control the following effects:
+Therefore, both respiratory therapists and patients must actively control the following factors:

-• Shaking the Canister: Not shaking a pMDI canister that has been standing overnight decreases total and respirable dose by 25% and 35%, respectively, because the drugs in pMDI formulations are usually separated from the propellants when standing.43 Therefore, pMDIs must be shaken before the first actuation after standing in order to refill the metering valve with adequately mixed suspension from the canister.12
+Shaking the Canister: Not shaking a pMDI canister that has been standing overnight decreases total and respirable dose by 25% and 35%, respectively, because the drugs in pMDI formulations are usually separated from the propellants when standing.43 Therefore, pMDIs must be shaken before the first actuation after standing in order to refill the metering valve with adequately mixed suspension from the canister.12

-- Storage Temperature: Outdoor use of pMDIs in very cold weather may significantly decrease aerosol drug delivery.
-Dose delivery was constant with HFA pMDIs over the range of -20° to 20°C. - ication delivered to the patient is dependent upon nozzle size, cleanliness, and lack of moisture.
-Actuator nozzle is pMDI specific, and the coordination of the nozzle with the medication will influence both inhaled dose and particle size.
-In general, there is an inverse relationship between the inner diameter of the nozzle extension and the amount of drug delivered to the patient.
-An nozzle extension with an inner diameter < 1 mm increases drug delivery.
-White and crusty residue due to crystallization of medication may influence drug delivery.
-Therefore, the nozzle should be cleaned periodically based on the manufacturer's recommendations. - Timing of Actuation Intervals: The rapid actuation of more than two puffs with the pMDI may reduce drug delivery because of turbulence and the coalescence of particles.
-A pause between puffs may improve bronchodilation, especially during asthma exacerbations with episodes of wheezing and poor control of symptoms.
-In other cases, such as in the day-to-day management of pre-adolescents with a beta agonist (terbutaline) and a corticosteroid (budesonide), pauses between puffs have not been found to be beneficial.
-Although early research was mixed regarding the importance of a pause between the two actuations, recent literature suggests a pause of one minute between actuations for effective aerosol therapy.
-1.7.13 - Priming: Priming is releasing one or more sprays into the air.
+Storage Temperature: Outdoor use of pMDIs in very cold weather may significantly decrease aerosol drug delivery.
+Dose delivery was constant with HFA pMDIs over the range of -20° to 20°C.

+Nozzle Size and Cleanliness: The amount of medication delivered to the patient is dependent upon nozzle size, cleanliness, and lack of moisture.
+The actuator nozzle is pMDI specific, and the coordination of the nozzle with the medication will influence both inhaled dose and particle size.
+In general, there is an inverse relationship between the inner diameter of the nozzle extension and the amount of drug delivered to the patient.44 A nozzle extension with an inner diameter <1 mm increases drug delivery.44 White and crusty residue due to crystallization of medication may influence drug delivery.
+Therefore, the nozzle should be cleaned periodically based on the manufacturer's recommendations.

+Timing of Actuation Intervals: The rapid actuation of more than two puffs with the pMDI may reduce drug delivery because of turbulence and the coalescence of particles.43 A pause between puffs may improve bronchodilation, especially during asthma exacerbations with episodes of wheezing and poor control of symptoms.45 In other cases, such as in the day-to-day management of pre-adolescents with a beta agonist (terbutaline) and a corticosteroid (budesonide), pauses between puffs have not been found to be beneficial.46 Although early research was mixed regarding the importance of a pause between the two actuations, recent literature suggests a pause of one minute between actuations for effective aerosol therapy.^{17,13}

+Priming: Priming is releasing one or more sprays into the air.
 Initial and frequent priming of pMDIs is required in order to provide an adequate dose.
-The drug may be
+The drug may be separated from the propellant and other ingredients in the canister and metering valve when the pMDI is new or has not been used